Age of the Earth Part 1 - Biological Counting Systems Correlations, Calibrations and Consilience

-The minimum age for the earth is at least 5,067 years old (2017), based on the accurate and precise tree rings of Schulman's Tree extending back to 3051 BCE, and it is probably older, due to the ~7,000 year old "Ancient Sentinels."
+The minimum age for the earth is at least 5,067 years old (2017),c tree rings of Schulman's Tree extending back to 3051 BCE, and it is probably older, due to the ~7,000 year old "Ancient Sentinels."
 This also means that there was no major catastrophic event that would have disturbed their growing on top of these mountains.

 Compare this to YEC models (6,000 years for those using Archbishop Usher's assumption filled calculations of a starting date of 4004 BCE), as this chronology extends to 3,051 BCE ... with no flood damage.

 2. Please stay on topic for a thread.
 Open a new thread for new topics.

 4. Points should be supported with evidence and/or reasoned argumentation.
 Address rebuttals through the introduction of additional evidence or by enlarging upon the argument.
 Do not repeat previous points without further elaboration.
 Avoid bare assertions.